boilemmashem/lifecounter/README.md

 # TODO
-Fullscreen Mode:
-    - Add keybind for escape, and F11 to come out of FS mode
-    - Browser tool can be used to exit fullscreen.
-When settings are opened add a check to ensure fullscreen wasnt disabled
-        - test: enable FS mode, exit using browser tools, reopen settings Landscape Mode
+Landscape Mode
     - Already added dynamic class to the main playerArea
     - Add in some styling based on the dynamic class